-The symptoms of ED may include inability to get an erection during sexual activity, getting an erection but not being able to sustain it long enough to finish a sexual act, or inability to get an erection that is as rigid as previously experienced.
-ED is diagnosed when one or more of these symptoms persist for at least six months.
 A five-part questionnaire, known as the International Index of Erectile Function, rates symptoms and helps determine the severity of dysfunction.
 Symptoms can be situational, which means they occur only in specific situations or with specific partners.
 Symptoms can also be generalized, meaning they occur all the time, regardless of the situation or partner involved.
-Low self-esteem, lack of confidence, and fear of sexual relations often accompany ED.
+Low self-esteem, lack of confidence, and fear of sexual relations often accompany the experience of erectile dysfunction.

-ED can have a physical, neurological, or psychological cause.
-The many physical conditions that are associated with ED include obesity, type-2 diabetes, metabolic syndrome, high blood pressure, high blood fats, coronary artery disease, premature ejaculation and a deficiency of the hormone testosterone.
-Medical treatments such as surgery, radiation and hormones commonly used for prostate cancer and medications, such as some antidepressants, can also cause or worsen ED, as can the use of tobacco, alcohol, and illegal drugs.
+Erectile dysfunction can have a physical, neurological, or psychological cause.
+Physical conditions associated with ED include obesity, type-2 diabetes, metabolic syndrome, high blood pressure, high blood fats, coronary artery disease, premature ejaculation, and a deficiency of the hormone testosterone.
+Medical treatments such as surgery, radiation, and hormones commonly used for prostate cancer and medications, such as some antidepressants, can also cause or worsen ED, as can the use of tobacco, alcohol, and illegal drugs.
 Neurological conditions that can cause ED include Parkinson's disease and stroke.
-The psychological causes of ED generally occur in men under the age of 40 and include performance anxiety, relationship problems, religious taboos, prior sexual abuse and mood disorders such as depression, PTSD, and generalized anxiety.
+The psychological causes of ED generally occur in men under the age of 40 and include performance anxiety, relationship problems, religious taboos, prior sexual abuse, and mood disorders such as depression, PTSD, and generalized anxiety.